edge-ml/docs/Tutorials/Getting-Started-Arduino.md

 # Questions
 If you have any questions please reach out to Tobias Roeddiger *[lastname]*@teco.edu

-If you are experiencing problems with edge-ml please file a bug [here](https://github.com/edge-ml/edge-ml/issues).
+If you are experiencing problems with edge-ml, please file a bug [here](https://github.com/edge-ml/edge-ml/issues).